If you need a lazy, relaxed series you can read whenever; here’s your manga.

 A Room For Two (ふたりべや.
 Futaribeya, or Room for two persons) is a 4-koma/4-panel slice of life yuri manga by Yukiko (雪子) about two high school girls that become roommates in their school’s boarding house.
 It’s a little bit of a strange one, but first thing I’ll say is that this series is not particularly good.
 It isn’t bad, either.
 It’s…simple.
 It’s surprisingly simple, which made it a nice series for me to read during commutes over the past month.
 Also, although it’s yuri, it’s more like…””””yuri“”””.

 The real premise of A Room For Two is basically “these girls are a couple and they live in a small apartment, here are their days”.
 Of course, they’re in high school, and officially they aren’t in a relationship, but make no mistake: that’s what’s up.
-It severely lacks in romantic development (I wouldn’t even call it a romance, and it’s indeed not categorized as such) and has very little “teasing”.
+It severely lacks in romantic development (I wouldn’t even call it a romance, and it’s indeed not categorized as such, though I’ll tag it so due to developments between other characters later in the series) and has very little “teasing”.
 No, instead it feels quite like “aren’t they in a relationship already?”
 It’s odd, but oddly refreshing and nice.
 It’s a slice of life manga very much about slices of life.
 It’s mostly grounded, quite light on the absurdity, and as a comedy it offers chuckles rather than guffaws.
 As I read it at first, I thought “meh, I guess it’s okay”, but soon I was swept up into its gentle and breezy pace.
 I enjoy reading A Room For Two just to pass the time.
 In fact, my fondest memory with it was walking through a park with it in my hands during one of the last days of summer.

 I like it.